aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 ## Installing PHP extensions using PECL

-The pecl CLI installed by homebrew can be used to install further php extensions that we may require by running the command `pecl install <extension>`.
+The PECL CLI installed by homebrew can be used to install further PHP extensions that we may require by running the command `pecl install <extension>`.

 For instance we can install the xdebug extension by typing:

 `pecl install xdebug`

-and we can list the pecl installed php extensions by running:
+and we can list the PECL installed PHP extensions by running:

 `pecl list` or `php -m`

-The directory where the php extensions are installed depends on the php version.
+The directory where the PHP extensions are installed depends on the PHP version.
 Each installed php version will add a release date directory to the base extension directory under which the extensions will be added.

-Each installed php version will has its own php.ini configuration file within which the php extensions directory for that version is specified.
+Each installed PHP version will has its own php.ini configuration file within which the php extensions directory for that version is specified.
 The setting in the php.ini file that specifies the installation directory is:

 `extension_dir = "/usr/local/lib/php/pecl/20180731"`